consolidation/robo/docs/extending.md

 Note that at the moment, it is not possible to extend Robo when using the robo.phar.
 This capability may be added in the future via [embedded composer](https://github.com/dflydev/dflydev-embedded-composer).

-## Expose discoverable command classes
+## Register command files via PSR-4 autoloading

-You can have your project expose extra Robo command files by creating them within your project's PSR-4 namespace.
+You can have your project expose extra Robo command files by providing them within your project's PSR-4 namespace.

 For example, given the following PSR-4 namespace in your `composer.json`: